gaehlerm/SoftwareEngineering/README.md

 It is worthwhile learning some of the shortcuts in your IDE that allow you to modify code in different files faster.
 This is useful as it improves your work flow.
 But don’t overdo it at the beginning, you may be wasting too much time here.
 You can still learn more once you know how your personal work flow looks like.
 And if you really like to push the shortcuts to the limit, you’ll have to learn the VIM text editor which is operated by keyboard only.

-## MR software #? should this mean CI software?
+## CI software

+// mention Jenkins

-There are several different suppliers for merge request software.
+There are several different suppliers for CI software.
 I don’t know the precise differences and probably you won’t have to neither.
 You don’t need this if you work alone and in any serious software company this choice is made by others.

 ## Debugger